gbeckers/Darr/docs/rationale.rst

 programming language, without installing dependencies, and without any specific pre-existing knowledge on the format or reading long format specifications.
-In decades to come, your files are much more likely to be widely readable in this format than in specific formats such as `HDF5 <https://www.hdfgroup.org/>`__ or
+In decades to come, your files are much more likely to be widely readable in this format than in specialized formats such as `HDF5 <https://www.hdfgroup.org/>`__ or
 `npy <https://docs.scipy.org/doc/numpy-dev/neps/npy-format.html>`__.